onyeka-hub/Project-20/README.md

 # PROJECT 20

 ## MIGRATION TO THE СLOUD WITH CONTAINERIZATION.
-PART 1 – DOCKER &AMP; DOCKER COMPOSE
+PART 1 – DOCKER AND DOCKER COMPOSE

 Until now, you have been using VMs (AWS EC2) in Amazon Virtual Private Cloud (AWS VPC) to deploy your web solutions, and it works well in many cases.
 You have learned how easy to spin up and configure a new EC2 manually or with such tools as Terraform and Ansible to automate provisioning and configuration.
 You have also deployed two different websites on the same VM; this approach is scalable, but to some extent; imagine what if you need to deploy many small applications (it can be web front-end, web-backend, processing jobs, monitoring, logging solutions, etc.) and some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact OS/runtime/dependencies requirements.
 When it scales out to tens/hundreds and even thousands of applications (e.g., when we talk of microservice architecture), this approach becomes very tedious and challenging to maintain.